 IBM Control Panels

-The very first punched-card tabulating machines were custom-built to do just one job, such as tally the US 1890 or 1900 census data.
+The very first punched-card tabulating machines were custom-built to do just one job: tally the US 1890 and 1900 census data.
 Starting in 1906, tabulators were made more flexible by addition of a wiring panel to let users control their actions to some degree, thus allowing the same machine to be sold into different markets (government, railroad, etc) and used for different purposes.
 But this also meant that if one machine were to be used for different jobs, it would have to be rewired between each job, often a lengthy process that kept the machine offline for extended periods.
 In 1928, IBM began to manufacture machines with removeable wiring panels, or "plugboards", so programs could be prewired and swapped in and out instantly to change jobs.
 The plugboard fits into a receptacle in the machine, as shown on the IBM 407 Accounting Machine page, which also shows a plugboard programmer at work.

 By the 1930s, most IBM punched-card equipment -- tabulators, accounting machines, multiplying and summary punches, calculators -- operated under the control of a plugboard, now formally referred to as a control panel.
 Users wired plugboards to specify exactly which card columns were to be read or punched, which card fields were to be fed to which accumulators, and so forth, depending on the machine.
 The instructions were given by connecting holes ("hubs") with wires.
 For example, a simple task on an accounting machine might be to print columns of numbers from a deck of cards, in which case a series of wires would connect card columns to printer columns.
 A slightly more ambitious version of this task would also accumulate totals by connecting the same card columns to accumulators, and then print the totals at the end.
+Eleanor Kolchin gives another example in a February 2013 Huffington Post Interview:

 From Herb Grosch: